nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_CONDITIONAL_RENDERING.md

 ## Practice: Change the view once the user logs in

-Once a user logs in, redirect them to the `home` route.
-You will need to refactor the `login` route.
-With routes, consider when you will need to use `component` vs `render` and the use of `{...props}`.
+Once a user logs in, redirect them to the `home` route instead of the `animals` route.

 ## Challenge: No Animal ID in API
 What if an animalId is no longer available in the API?
 Write a conditional to display something different if an animal(user, employee or location) is not available/valid.